Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Direct Identifiers

 Direct identifiers can identify specific individuals without additional information.
-These data points carry the highest privacy risk and require the strongest protection measures:
+These data points are often treated as sensitive data because disclosure can directly expose a person’s identity, so they carry the highest privacy risk and require the strongest protection measures:

 Full Legal Names: Complete names that uniquely identify individuals in most contexts.

-Biometric Data: Fingerprints, facial recognition patterns, voice prints, and retinal scans.
+Biometric Data: Fingerprints, facial recognition patterns, voice prints, retinal scans, and biometric records.

-Contact Information: Email addresses, phone numbers, and physical addresses when they identify specific individuals.
+Contact Information: Email addresses, phone numbers, and physical addresses when they identify specific individuals; financial information is also commonly treated as sensitive PII when it can directly identify a person or cause significant harm if disclosed.

 Indirect Identifiers